brundonsmith/sovereignty/README.md

 - Mobile builds using Cordova or something similar

 #### Unity features not to expect
-- Game console support - sovereignty.js relies on JavaScript and WebGL, and it's unlikely game consoles will ever support those for games
+- Game console support - Sovereignty relies on JavaScript and WebGL, and it's unlikely game consoles will ever support those for games
 - Realtime Global Illumination - This was a feat even for Unity.
 That said, if three.js ever adds support for it it would be easy to add support to the engine.